The Cornwall We Want

 A greener Cornwall for Cornish communities

-by JocelynMurgatroyd, almost 4 years ago
+by JocelynMurgatroyd, over 4 years ago

 For me the positives far exceeded the negatives under 'lockdown'.
 Delabole was always a community spirited place, but the response of the village has been outstanding.
 As a conservationist I have always valued nature, but even I have been bowled over by the beauty of flowers, trees, hedges, birds and bees, during the stunning spring weather.
 It was good to see people you don't normally see on country walks beginning to appreciate the nature all around them.
 Initially going everywhere on foot and by bike, made you notice things more, take paths you had never ventured down before, build up...
 Continue reading